 - Hold office hours

 - Attend required meetings (e.g., program meetings and in-service) and events (e.g., opening and closing ceremonies)

 - Provide information for administrative reports (e.g., attendance, student transfers, curriculum surveys, and grades)

 - Submit student grades in compliance with program requirements and within established timelines

 - Participate in program start-up duties (e.g., registration, orientation and placement)

-- Complete UW and UWC2 required training (e.g., FERPA online training, Violence Prevention and Response training, and Sexual Harassment Prevention training)
+- Complete UW and UWC2 required training (e.g., FERPA online training, Violence Prevention and Response training, Sexual Harassment Prevention training and Title IX training)

 - Comply with University and UWC2 policies

 188.8.131.52.
 Quarterly Start-up Schedules.
 Participation in program startup duties shall be pro-rated based on the number of teaching or reassigned hours, up to a maximum of six (6) hours.
 Exceptions to the number of hours may be made by mutual agreement by Management and the Extension Lecturer.